[NOTE: You can click on any photo to see it enlarged.]

-The Steam Plant was in use as a steam plant for nearly 70 years and was shut down in December of 1986.
+The Steam Plant was in use as a steam plant to generate electricity and heat for nearly 70 years and was shut down in December of 1986.
 Rather than gut the building, its unique interior was used in the renovation, saving as much of the original machinery as possible.
 The four massive steam boilers have been converted into restaurant seating and a waterfall/wishing well.
 The 1,200-ton coal bunker has become high-tech office space suspended from the ceiling.
 One of the stacks is a visitor attraction, while the other stack houses a conference room in one of the office spaces.

 July 20: Departing on the cruise

 Bob and Sheila Bell, Stu’s brother and sister-in-law, arrived in Spokane the night before our cruise departure.
 After a chaotic breakfast in the Davenport Hotel, the four of us, and everyone else staying there before the cruise, climbed on several buses and were driven to Clarkston, where our riverboat, the Song, awaited us.